 a.
-The parties agree that court interpreters will not be required to perform their duties in such a manner that would require them to violate the Judicial Council's Rules for Professional Conduct for Interpreters.
-However, if the Judicial Officer directs an interpreter to continue interpreting, the interpreter shall comply with the Judicial Officer's direction.
+The parties agree that court interpreters will not be required to perform their duties in such a manner that would require them to violate the Judicial Council's Rules for Professional Conduct for Interpreters (currently CRC 2.890).
+An interpreter may not be disciplined for informing the Judicial Officer, in an appropriate manner of the conditions that impede his/her ability to perform complete and accurate interpretation or sight translation.
+The interpreter may need to advise the Judicial Officer that he/she is fatigued and needs a break.
+However, if the Judicial Officer directs an interpreter to continue interpreting, the interpreter shall comply with the Judicial Officer's direction to the best of his/her ability under the circumstances.
 This Article shall not be grievable.